Home » Healthy Nutrition » Nutritious Food

 Natto

 Natto is made from the vegetable cheese natto and fermented soy beans and has been a part of the Japanese diet for centuries.
 It contains a fibrinolytic enzyme and, over the last number of years, this little product has been found to be a surprising superfood and may be one of the keys to a number of health problems.
-In a 1980 study, Dr. Hiroyuki Sumi at Chicago University was undergoing the testing of a variety of foods for their potential as a thrombolytic agent.
+In a 1980 study, Dr. Hiroyuki Sumi at Chicago University was undergoing the testing of a variety of natural foods for their potential as a thrombolytic agent.
 Dr. Sumi conducted intensive testing on both humans and dogs with blood clot problems and in stand alone artificial thrombus.
 Using both natto and a placebo.
 In every case, the introduction of natto reduced and in come cases eliminated the blood clot situation.
 In the live participants the veins in the legs became clear of any clot obstructions.
 There was no effect or reduction of the thrombus found within the placebo fed participants or stand alone.

 In 1995, more research was conduction by JCR Pharmaceuticals Company. in Kobe, Japan and Biotechnology Research Laboratories.
 The tests involved rats that had artificially induced thrombus via the main brain connected carotid artery.
 The testing involved three enzymes: plasmin, Nattokinase and elastase.
 The results of the testing were quite astounding.
 While there was a 16% effect of increased circulation in the rats fed plasmin, and a 0% effect on those fed elastase, there was a whopping 62% circulation increase on those rats that ingested Nattokinase.